AFM-SPM/TopoStats/docs/advanced/extending.md

 ## Core Features

-All AFM images need to be filtered flattened and optionally have scars removed.
+All AFM images need to be filtered, flattened and optionally have scars removed.
 This is core functionality carried out by the `topostats.filters` module and will be required by all packages that are developed to extend TopoStats.

 ## Entry Points